 Like all recycling, an even better alternative is direct salvage and reuse.
 This topic is discussed near the end of this page.

 Leftover drywall, lumber, and metal studs and other items can be recycled, although not every city will have a convenient recycling plant able to handle these materials.
-Recycling of the large quantity of boxes that accompany new construction is feasible in most new construction projects, however.
+Recycling of the large quantity of boxes that accompany new construction is feasible in almost all new construction projects, however.

 Asphalt shingles are estimated to account for about a third of